cqc-alec/qpr/qpr.md

 These allow for writing of output, and user-defined functions, respectively.

-### D-nodes

-A _D-node_ (D for "decision") is an instruction with:

-- a fixed input signature;
-- a function mapping the classical data input values to:
-  - a `NodeId` (identifying the target node);
-  - a type-matching injective mapping from input names of the target node to input names of the D-node.

-Decision nodes are used to implement control flow.

-### C-nodes

-A _C-node_ (C for "choice") is an _F-node_ node that succeeds a D-node.
-It is a no-op, so its input and output signatures are the same.
-It serves to channel a chosen subset of the input data of the preceding D-node.

-### FD-graphs
+### E-graphs

-An _FD-graph_ is a directed graph composed of F-nodes and D-nodes, connected by _wires_.
+An _E-graph_ is a directed graph composed of E-nodes, connected by _wires_.

 Wires have associated wire types that match the types of their source and target ports.

-Note that a for each type in a node's inout signature, there may be several edges (coming from different predecessor nodes) that match it.
+Note that a for each type in a node's input signature, there may be several edges (coming from different predecessor nodes) that match it.

 ### Functions

-A _function_ is a named FD-graph with a distinguished _initial_ F-node having no input wires and a distinguished _final_ F-node having no output wires.
+A _function_ is a named E-graph with a distinguished _initial_ node having no input wires and a distinguished _final_ node having no output wires.
 The input signature of the function is defined to be the output signature of its initial node, and the output signature of the function is defined to be the input signature of its final node.

 This definition avoids the need for dangling edges in the graph.